hanhanwu/Hanhan_Applied_DataScience/stakeholder_notes.md

 ## Rules of Thumb
 * When the stakeholder asks the challenging questions, try to understand why they are having those requirements
+* After reaching to some agreement with some stakeholders, better to explain to other stakeholders too to reduce later disaggrement
 * Plain language to describe what does the OUTCOME look like in each step, when presenting the timeline
 * Highlight the OPPORTUNITIES to the clients/stakeholders
 * Besides bring up risks, if possible to list potential solutions will be better